 Remington & Underwood are stalwarts of the typewriter genre.
 There are many variations on the theme, but these two typify it for me.
 I admire the warmth and weirdness of these styles.
 The clarity of the light weight and the ball terminals create a charming texture.
 They defy narrow classification, they are almost monoline Clarendons or British Egyptians.
 Perhaps they were modelled from styles such as Caractéres Maigres and Antiqua-Zierschriften?
 Perhaps it is simply an unanswerable classification question.
 Either way, the light weight and robust skeleton adapts superbly to monospacing.

 What is also important about these styles is the monoline construction: each letter is made from a line of uniform thickness.
 This is a constant feature for most classic typewriter letterforms, from Remington and Underwood to Courier and Lettera.
 Even the digital incarnations of Courier maintain a nearly perfect monoline construction.
-Again, this is quite unusual—most typefaces have stroke modulation and optical correction.
+Again, this is quite unusual — most typefaces have stroke modulation and optical correction.
 Where possible I made the strokes in Pitch monoline, disregarding my natural inclination to optically correct.
-This is particularly evident in the bolder weights, which correlates to ink-spread the artefacts of struck paper.
+This is particularly evident in the bolder weights, which correlates to ink-spread and the artefacts of struck paper.

 Typewriters are analogue.
 A struck letter will never give the exact same impression twice.
 This is one of the more charming aspects to typewritten text.
 I tried to emulate this once before by making a crude monospace version of National.
-I gave it the right ingredients—rough outlines and random alternates—but overcooked it.
+I gave it the right ingredients — rough outlines and random alternates — but overcooked it.

 It is a failed experiment.
 So, with Pitch, I wanted to avoid all the obvious analogue parallels to typewritten text: irregular strike, soft outlines, fluctuating baselines.
 Specific analogue emulation wasn’t my goal.
 Besides, FF Trixie HD does it better than anyone else!
 To me, Trixie is the final word in distressed digital typewriter typefaces.
 There is nothing inherently wrong with skeumorphism in type design, it just wasn’t right for Pitch.
 I didn’t want to limit its application to emulating faux-typewriting.
 This is why I chose to work from the type-founders versions of typewriter fonts, not the typewritten texts themselves.

 What did interest me about the struck letter is how it becomes bolder.
 The harder the key is hit, the more ink it impresses into the paper.
-The ink spreads around the letterform, pooling in some areas—especially where two strokes join.
+The ink spreads around the letterform, pooling in some areas — especially where two strokes join.
 It’s a linear way to make the letter bolder.
 (In typeface design, weight is usually added more to vertical strokes that horizontal ones.)
 I followed the brutish bolding effect by adding weight to Pitch in the same linear fashion where possible.
 Coupled with the angled brackets, ball terminals and monoline strokes, the overall effect is very analogue, very typewriter-ish.